mrppdex/vehicle_detection_svm/README.md

 ![boxes][label_boxes]

 ## Discussion.
 This implementation is very fast and could not be applied in a real world.
-Using SVC with rbf kernel would imporve the result but it would also render it unusable.
+Using SVC with rbf kernel would improve the result but it would also render it unusable.
 This pipeline processes 6 frames of the video clip every second.
-Trainig data more suitable to the testing conditions would also improve the classifer scores.
-More trainig data, using DNNs to find the bounding boxes and faster implementation would be enough to make the pipeline usable in the real world.
+Training data more suitable to the testing conditions would also improve the classifier scores.
+More training data, using DNNs to find the bounding boxes and faster implementation would be enough to make the pipeline usable in the real world.